-The Tablet is a British Catholic weekly journal that has been published continually since 1840.
+The Tablet is a Catholic weekly journal that has been published continually since 1840.
 It reports on religion current affairs, politics, social issues, literature and the arts with a special emphasis on Roman Catholicism while remaining ecumenical.
 It is committed to the teaching of the Second Vatican Council.

 For a full history of The Tablet, click here.

 Please like us on Facebook and follow us on Twitter.